 “My impression did change,” Fisk said of Grant.
 “He seemed like a guy who was generally feeling like there was a wrong that needed to be righted, not saying that something happened, but that it should’ve been investigated and it wasn’t.”

-Fisk also took a more liberal stance on whether the Cobain case should be re-opened.
+Fisk also took a more liberal stance on whether the Cobain case should be re-opened some two decades later.

 “Being a huge conspiracy skeptic, my first impulse would be to say, ‘No.’ But after this whole experience, talking with Tom Grant briefly, hearing the story from the producers and the directors, watching the documentary, knowing what I know from the scene and the information that they exposed, I would say, ‘Yeah’ out of curiosity if nothing else,” he said.